 1 overall compensation practices and the inclusion of the total compensation costs, 2 including both short- and long-term incentives, in the rates to be established in this 3 proceeding.
 I concluded that CenterPoint Houston's total compensation package is 4 reasonable and consistent with the market and that the use of short- and long-term 5 incentive compensation was appropriate and consistent with that offered by other 6 companies against which CenterPoint Houston competes for resources, and that 7 these practices benefit the Company's customers.
 I also recommended that 8 CenterPoint Houston be allowed to include the entirety of its compensation 9 expenses in the cost of providing services that will be used to establish rates in this 10 proceeding.
 11 Q. AFTER REVIEWING THE AFOREMENTIONED TESTIMONIES OF THE 12 OTHER PARTIES TO THIS PROCEEDING HAS YOUR POSITION 13 CHANGED?
-14 A. No, it has not.
+14 Α. No, it has not.
 15 16 II.
 RESPONSE TO DIRECT TESTIMONY OF STAFF, TIEC, OPUC AND COH WITNESSES 17 Q. PLEASE SUMMARIZE THE POSITIONS OF STAFF WITNESS 18 FILAROWICZ, TIEC WITNESS LACONTE, OPUC WITNESS DIVELY 19 AND COH WITNESS GARRETT.
-20 A. The recommendations of the Staff and intervenor witnesses are largely the same 21 although the quantification of the recommended adjustments vary.
-22 Staff witness Filarowicz recommends the disallowance of \$33.47 million of 23 what he refers to as CenterPoint Houston's financially based incentive 24 compensation as well as half (or \$2.327 million) of the expense for non-financially l based incentive compensation included in the Company's request, for a total 2 proposed adjustment of \$35.8 million.
+20 A. The recommendations of the Staff and intervenor witnesses are largely the same 20 21 A. The recommendations of the Staff and intervenor witnesses are largely the same although the quantification of the recommended adjustments vary.
+A. 21 A. although the quantification of the recommended adjustments vary.

+1 based incentive compensation included in the Company's request, for a total 2 proposed adjustment of \$35.8 million.
 3 Ms. LaConte recommends the disallowance of \$31.6 million of incentive 4 compensation expenses consisting of 69 percent of the test year short-term 5 incentive ("STI") expenses and 100 percent of the test-year long-term incentive 6 ("LTI") expenses.
 1 7 Ms. Dively concludes that \$12.6 million or 82.86 percent of the employee 8 goals in the STI plan are financially based goals and should be removed from the 9 Company's cost of service 2 and that \$12.1 million of LTI plan costs be disallowed 3 , 10 for a total proposed disallowance of \$24.7 million.
 11 Mr. Garrett proposes to exclude \$14.8 million of STI costs 4 and \$11.25 12 million of LTI plan costs for a total proposed adjustment of \$26.1 million.
 5 13 Q. WHAT ARE THE REASONS THAT THESE WITNESSES PROVIDE TO 14 SUPPORT THEIR RECOMMENDATIONS?
 15 A. While the parties cannot apparently agree upon which aspects of the plans are 16 considered "financial" goals as well as the amount of STI and LTI costs included 17 in the test year, each of the witnesses assert that the STI and LTI plans primarily 18 benefit shareholders, not CenterPoint Houston customers.
 19 Q. DO YOU AGREE?
-20 Α. I do not.
+20 A. I do not.

 1 Direct testimony of TIEC witness Billie S. LaConte, p.
 19, lines 22-23.
 2 Direct testimony of OPUC witness Dively, p.
 45, lines 3-4.
 3 Id., p.
 44, line 16.
 4 Direct testimony of COH witness Garrett, p.
 32, line 9.
 5 Id., p.
 42, line 5.